 Because of the findings of the Phase 1 ESA, Terracon recommended additional investigation to evaluate subsurface conditions associated with the identified RECs.
-VA had Terracon conduct the Limited Site Investigation to evaluate the presence (above regulatory levels) of indicator contaminants associated with the RECs identified by the Phase I ESA.
+VA authorized Terracon to conduct the Limited Site Investigation to evaluate the presence (above regulatory levels) of indicator contaminants associated with the RECs identified by the Phase 1 ESA.